 Yes.
 Applicants may be enrolled part-time at the time of application.
 However, students must be enrolled full-time in the fall term, in order to be eligible to receive funding.
 HSF verifies enrollment before scholarship awards are disbursed.

 Yes.
-If your home school program will issue you an official high school transcript and diploma through your local school district, you are eligible to apply.
+As long as your home school program will issue you an official high school transcript to submit to HSF, you are eligible to apply.
+Additionally, you must pursue a degree at a four-year college the follow school year.

 No. HSF requires all recipients to be enrolled full time at a U.S. accredited four year college/university or graduate school for the fall term in the year in which they are awarded.
 Please note, official institution deferments, documented leaves of absence and gap year programs in the fall will not be considered.